Ten (singer): 2019–2020: Debuts with WayV and SuperM

-2021–present: Sub-unit debut and solo activities
+2021–2025: Sub-unit debut and solo activities

 In August 2021, Ten released his third solo single under the SM Station project, titled "Paint Me Naked" and debuted as part of WayV's second sub-unit named WayV-Ten & Yangyang with the single "Low Low".
 On October 25, Ten appeared as a special judge for the wild card round of the fourth season of the dance competition show Street Dance of China.
 Ten later participated in the recording of NCT's third studio album Universe, released on December 14.
 He appeared on four songs: "OK!" and "Round&Round" as NCT U, as well as "Miracle" with WayV and "Beautiful" with NCT 2021.

 In April 2022, Ten joined Santa of Into1, Wang Feifei and Cheng Xiao as a team leader for Youku's female-centric dance competition show, Great Dance Crew.
 In October, Ten starred the second season of Food Truck Battle alongside groupmate Yangyang of WayV, Woodz, Janistar Phomphadungcheep, Prem Warut, and Boun Noppanut on Channel 8.
 He also released the R&B dance digital single "Birthday" in the same month, as part of SM Station's sub-project NCT Lab.

 In December 2023, Ten was announced as one of the mentors for Chuang Asia: Thailand.

 Ten made his solo debut with his eponymous extended play in February 2024, with the lead single "Nightwalker".
 He embarked on a fan concert tour titled 1001.

-In August 2024, Ten was announced as one of the directors for Universe League.
+On August 21, Ten was announced as one of the directors for Universe League.

-On March 4, Ten opened promotional website for his upcoming second EP, Stunner, schedule to release on March 24.Following the announcement, Ten confirmed would held his first solo concert, 1001 MOVEMENT 'STUNNER', in Seoul on April 12 and 13.

-Pre-release English single "Bambola" was released on March 17.His second EP officially released on March 24, with consists of seven-track including the title track "Stunner".

-On April 23, Ten digitally released his first Japanese EP, Humanity, with contains of six-track including the title track "Silence" and schedule would release physically on May 28.Ten also announced his first Japan Tour, 1001 'TIME WRAP', with four cities stopped which all performance schedule in May.
+In March 2025, Ten opened a promotional website for his second EP, Stunner, scheduled for a March 24 release.
+A pre-release English single "BAMBOLA" was released on March 17.
+His second EP officially released on March 24, with consists of seven-track including the title track "STUNNER".
+Followed by his first solo concert, 1001 Movement 'Stunner', in Seoul on April 12 and 13.
+On April 23, Ten digitally released his first Japanese EP, Humanity, with six tracks including the lead single "Silence" and schedule would release physically on May 28.
+Ten also announced his first Japan Tour, 1001 'Time Wrap', with four cities stopped which all performance schedule in May.